 Any workspace member can be manually added to a project team by clicking Add Members at the bottom of the Project Team section of the edit panel.

-Once a project team member has completed all of their active work, the option to remove them from the project team becomes available – just click on the ‘x’ that appears on their avatar photo (Grid View) or next to their name (List View).
+Once a project team member has completed all of their active work, the option to remove them from the project team becomes available – just click on the ‘x’ that appears next to their name.
 Once added, members must be removed manually if they no longer wish to be part of the project team – project team members are never automatically removed.
+Members who have any not-done assignments or checklist items assigned directly to them cannot be removed.

 Portal guests with assigned work will not be added to the project team automatically.
 Portal guests must be added manually.